 Bearing a similar tone and structure to projects done by movie heavyweights Martin Scorsese and Francis Ford Coppola, 91 Days plays out like a love-child of these two worlds being brought together.
 This is immediately felt with the sultry musical backing, soft piano keys being carted off by bellowing brass instruments, stylistically cropped with titles cards and blood-curdling violin strings, as the camera slowly pans across the landscape.
 Traversing the fledgling stages of a city aiming to shoot their infrastructures towards the heavens, we're made aware of this place that's aptly named Lawless; a nesting ground for those trying to carve out a living for themselves, as well as the mafia families that make up the seedy underbelly of the booming alcohol smuggling trade.
 After laying low for seven years, Angelo makes his return to this city, reborn under the alias Avilio Bruno.
 Here he set the plans in motion for his revenge, enlisting the help of his childhood friend, Corteo, using his talents as a brewer to get closer to the crime syndicate that massacred his loved ones on that cold night in April.

 And as his plans begin to unfold, everyone is slowly entangled within it.
 A sprawled-out web that's inhabited by family feuds over the dominion of the city and pretexts made at a moments notice to insight altercations.
 A breeding ground for mutual partnerships and calculated backstabbing, with Avilio fanning the flames whenever he sees fit.
 These warring family factions include the Vanettis, Orcos, and Galassias.
 All of which participate in this codependent dance of charades that are set to the music of a zero-sum game.
-With lots of twists and turns scattered along the way, every episode adds a new piece to the playing field.
+With lots of twists and turns scattered along the way, every chapter adds a new piece to the playing field.
 This, combined with the brisk, yet methodical pacing, made 91 Days a title that constantly had you wanting to see what would happen next.
-There were no guarantees on who live or die, only the falsehood of plot armor that's immediately revoked when two opposing parties meet.
+There were no guarantees on who will live or die, only the falsehood of plot armor that's immediately revoked when two opposing parties meet.